About Us

 Read more from Tanya

-I am in my 15th year at The Chamber where I joined as Finance Manager and have progressed to where I am today as Director of Finance & Corporate Services.
+I am in my 15th year at The Chamber where I joined as Finance Manager and have progressed to where I am today as Director of Corporate and International Trade.
 The Chamber has not only supported me in both my personal and career growth, enabling me to learn new skills and take on different responsibilities, it has also enabled me to develop as my family grew and my children became more dependant.

 We are an engaging, fun, family friendly and supportive environment full of likeminded colleagues who are proud and committed to supporting our local businesses.